karthikkck/karthikkck.github.com/source/_posts/2012-08-17-yahoo-open-hack-2012.md

 ### What we did?

-We worked on a travel related application which you can see here [trippin](http://trippin.herokuapp.com) ( if link still exists :) ).
+We worked on a travel related application which you can see here <a href="http://trippin.herokuapp.com" target="_blank">Trippin</a> ( if link still exists :) ).
 We built an application which works like this.

 #### User needs to input the following fields: